LichtClark/LichtClark.github.io/README.md

  - [Github Documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site)

 ## Responsebillity:
-This a a open-source hosted website which provides Source-Code basements just for Reseach Education and Nothing else.
+This a open-source hosted website which provides Source-Code basements just for Reseach Education and Nothing else.
 THIS WEBSITE PROBABLY WILL END ITS DOMAIN ON JANUARY 1ST 2023.!

 ## License: